Altinity/ClickHouse/.github/ISSUE_TEMPLATE/15_bug-report.md

 **Unexpected behavior** - something surprising happened, but it wasn't the good kind of surprise

-**Installation issue** - something doesn't install they way it should
+**Installation issue** - something doesn't install the way it should

 **Usability issue** - something works, but it could be a lot easier